31 January 2018

 It is easy to perform Pilates exercises incorrectly.
 So, having a knowledgeable teacher who ensures correct form and execution is very important.
 The aim of Physiotherapy-led Pilates classes is to provide education, focusing on rehabilitation, for the effective management of low back pain.

-This Pilates workshop is open to anyone who wants an active approach to managing their low back pain.
+Our Pilates Rehab classes are open to anyone who wants an active approach to managing their low back pain.
 No experience in Pilates is needed.
 We will incorporate a variety of standing and lying down strengthening, mobility and stretching exercises.